Beehiiv vs Substack

 Substack pricing

 Publishing is free.
-If you turn on paid subscriptions, Substack charges 10% of each paid subscription transaction, plus Stripe processing fees.
+If you turn on paid subscriptions, Substack charges 10% of each paid subscription transaction, plus Stripe processing fees (see Substack fees).
 This is good if you want zero fixed monthly cost and you expect paid subscribers.

 Beehiiv pricing

 Beehiiv offers multiple plan types (Launch/Scale/Max/Enterprise), with different features and limits by plan.
-This is good if you want to invest in growth features and treat your newsletter like a scalable asset.
+This is good if you want to invest in growth features and treat your newsletter like a scalable asset (see Beehiiv pricing).

 Growth & discovery: why people pick each platform